apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/segment/overview.md

 This website also contains an overview of the legacy implementation of the Segment Store and of the design decisions that brought to this implementation.
 The page is old and describes a deprecated implementation, but can still be accessed [here](../segmentmk.html).

+### <a name="format-changes"/> Format changes

+The Oak Segment Tar module introduces a number of changes in the data format compared to the legacy Oak Segment.
+The changes are described in greater detail [here](changes.html).
+Pointers to actual Jira issues can also be found on that page.